 - Reduction in red and white blood cell counts

-- Bone Marrow Supression and hemorrhage
+- Bone marrow supression and bleeding

 Less commonly, infected dogs can also exhibit inflammatory diseases of the eye and nervous system.
 The severity of the illness may be influenced by the disease strain, the dog’s immune status, and the presence of coinfections with other tick-borne or flea-transmitted pathogens.

-Diagnosing ehrlichia in dogs
+Diagnosing Ehrlichia in dogs

 Treatment should be maintained for at least 4 weeks.